hiddenspirit/vss-plugins/jsplugin/readme.txt

 VSSCore.GetTextSelectionLength() : Return the number of characters that are selected.
 VSSCore.GetAudioCursorPosition() : Return the position of the yellow audio cursor in ms.

+VSSCore.IsUnicode : Check whether the file is UTF-8.

 Subtitle.Index : Index of the subtitle
 Subtitle.Start : Start time in ms of the subtitle Subtitle.Stop : Stop time in ms of the subtitle